AlanFreed/MutableTypes.jl/README.md

 function toFile(y::MReal, json_stream::IOBuffer)
 function toFile(y::MComplex, json_stream::IOBuffer)
 ```
-where, e.g., the `json_stream` comes from a call to `openJSONWriter.`
+Argument `json_stream` comes from a call to `openJSONWriter.`

 #### toString

 There is also a method that converts the basic built-in types of the Julia language and their mutable versions into human readable strings for printing.
-No parsing method is provided for the reverse process; this is the purview of `fromFile!.` For the case of real and complex numbers, the actual values are truncated in their string representations.
+No parsing method is provided for the reverse process; this is the purview of `fromFile.` For the case of real and complex numbers, the actual values are truncated in their string representations.
 This is consistent with the intent of method `toString` being for human consumption.

 Methods that convert the standard core objects into human readable strings include: